winnetkard/rewardsAPI/README.md

     Content-Type: application/json
     { "points": ### }

-    If you're succesfully able to spend points, the server will send a list of points that are deducted from each payer.
+    If you're succesfully able to spend points, the server will send a list of points that were deducted from each payer.

   3. Check the current balance by: